Séan Garnier

 Arnaud "Séan" Garnier (born 18 June 1984 in Sens, France) is a French freestyle footballer.
 He began as an association football player, notably for Auxerre and Troyes, but his professional career was cut short due to injuries.

-In 2006, tamim Garnier studied to become a football instructor and started a program of urban freestyle art gaining fame for his own style and skills.
+In 2006, Garnier studied to become a football instructor and started a program of urban freestyle art gaining fame for his own style and skills.
 He was taught by the current world champion Benjamin Aw.
 In 2008, he was declared World Champion at the inaugural Red Bull Street Style World Finals in São Paulo, Brazil.
 Garnier combined music, breakdance, somersaults, various football and basketball elements to his routines.
 He formed his own team dubbed Street Style Society also called S3 Crew, which combines freestyle football, freestyle basketball as well as some other street sport styles.

 Garnier is sponsored by Red Bull.
 In addition to performing at freestyle football shows, he also practices this sport discipline in matches, such as street soccer, futsal, and panna.
 He is the captain of French professional futsal team Massaliotes, and champion freestyle in particular with Mexico street football players.